Fighting is something I am passionate about. Probably because I was so bad at it when we first got married…

 Caleb and I are firm believers that fighting is indeed good for your marriage!
 But, something that we need to make clear from the start is that the fighting that we’re talking about that actually deepens intimacy in romantic relationships is ‘well-handled’ conflict.
 ‘Poorly-handled’ conflict, on the other hand, has negative implications for the relationship.

 First, let’s rule out the bad stuff that is not good for your marriage.
-This includes hostility, anger, physical or verbal aggression, threat and personal insult, yelling, insults, criticism, belligerence and contempt.
-These are not acceptable and do not resolve anything in a marriage.
+This includes hostility, anger, physical or verbal aggression, threat, and personal insult, yelling, insults, criticism, belligerence, and contempt.
+These are not acceptable and do not resolve anything in marriage.
 If used, they may shut the argument down for a short time, but the issues have not been dealt with and will definitely arise again in the future.

 However, we’re not here to discuss the negative so much as the positive aspect of fighting.
 The following facts about why fighting is good for your marriage are summarized from the research of Gottman, Satir, Siegert and Stamp.